 The Oregon State Marine Board is Oregon’s recreational boating agency with a mission to “serve Oregon’s recreational boating public through education, enforcement, access, and environmental stewardship for a safe and enjoyable experience.”
 The Board was established in 1959 with five volunteer Board members representing different geographic regions of the state and different boating activities.

-HB 2695 expands the Board size to ten: eight voting and two non-voting members, and specifies the types of sectors each voting member would represent.
-The eight voting members will include a fisheries biologist, recreational angler, tribal member, recreational boater, water paddler, floating home owner, as well as a licensed outfitter or guide.
+HB 2695 would double the size of the board: eight voting and two non-voting members, and specifies the types of sectors each voting member would represent.
+The eight voting members would include a fisheries biologist, recreational angler, tribal member, recreational boater, water paddler, floating home owner, as well as a licensed outfitter or guide.
 Because recreational interests and uses of our waterways have changed dramatically over the past 60 years, we support the concept of having a marine board that is representative of a broad range of user groups and the public.

 During the March 25th meeting, the House Agriculture and Natural Resources Committee voted to send this bill to the House floor for a vote with the recommendation that it be passed.
 Most committee members voted in favor of the bill while Representatives Breese-Iverson (R-Prineville), Cate (R-Lebanon), and Brock-Smith (R-Port Orford) voted against it.

-4/21 UPDATE: On 4/15, the Oregon House of Representatives voted 35-22 to pass this bill to the Senate for consideration.
+On April 15th, the House of Representatives voted 35-22 to pass this bill to the Senate for consideration.
 Representatives Drazan, Boshart Davis, Cate, Leif, Lewis, Morgan, Nearman, Noble, Owens, Post, Brock Smith, Stark, Wallan, Zika, Bonham, Breese-Iverson, Hayden, Moore-Green, Reschke, Smith, Weber, and Wright voted in opposition.
-It has not been referred to a Senate Committee as of now.

 HB 2067 eliminates the one-day angling license and establishes a combined one-day shellfish and angling license, reducing the fees for these activities from $32.50 to $23.
 This is an important bill to reduce financial barriers and increase the accessibility of fishing for new anglers as well as reduce the financial burden on coastal guides that often offer combined fishing and crabbing trips.
 Further, it provides opportunity for ODFW to establish temporary reduced fee licenses for promotions to encourage new people to explore angling.
 We support this bill and hope to see it pass into law this session.